 Advantages of living in Cyprus as an expat

 Year-round sunny weather and affordable living costs are some of the main advantages of living in Cyprus as an expat.
-Low crime rates, a number of tax incentives to save on personal finances, and a reputation as one of the best places to live in Europe for English speakers – due to widely spoken English – are other considerable benefits.
+Other considerable benefits include:

 Best places for expats to live in Cyprus